teahelaschuk/dictionary/README.md

 + unnecessary places and names (ex.
 Max Mler, Da Gama)
 + any broken words, words with missing or special characters
 + archaic, non-obvious non-english words, medical/scientific words, or other words that may be ridiculous in the context of a haiku
++ words that are improperly syllablized

+Feel free to also add words that may be missing (prefereably in alphabetical order).

 This dictionary is based on pre-syllablized dictionary from an open-source project.
 They request that all references to the original project be removed if the text is altered.